seyyedmsl82/seyyedmsl82/README.md

 I am a dedicated **computer vision** enthusiast with a profound passion for my work, particularly in the field of **Biometrics**.
 I am actively **seeking opportunities** where I can apply my skills to develop advanced solutions for computer vision and visual recognition systems.
-My primary focus is on creating innovative biometric systems that can substantially contribute to advancements in artificial intelligence.
+My primary focus is on creating innovative 3D reconstruction systems that can substantially contribute to advancements in artificial intelligence.

 I look forward to the opportunity to discuss these exciting endeavors with you.